KunalModi86/Hospital-Management-System/README.md

-# Hospital-Management-System
-A C-based Hospital Management System with modules for staff, doctors, patients, medicines, and labs.

 # Hospital Management System

 A **C-based Hospital Management System (HMS)** designed to efficiently manage various hospital operations.
 This project includes modules to handle staff, doctors, patients, medicines, and labs, providing an organized structure for hospital administration.